logicmonitor/lm-powershell-module/Documentation/Get-LMDeviceInstanceData.md

 ```

 ### -Period
-The period for the data retrieval.
+The period for data aggregation.
-The default value is 1.
+Defaults to 1 as this appears to be the only supported value.

 ```yaml
 Type: Double